CliMA/RandomFeatures.jl/docs/src/setting_up_vector.md

-# Setting up a Random Feature Method
+# Setting up a Vector Random Feature Method

-A basic creation of sigmoid-based random feature method is given as:
+A basic creation of vector-valued Fourier-based random feature method is given as:

 ```julia
 # user inputs required: